brillout/test-e2e/README.md

 - Telefunc
 - DocPress

-Don't use this: this package is meant for private use only (with publicly readable code).
+Don't use this: this package isn't meant for others to use.
 That said, feel free to fork and maintain your own version.